lgbt-foundation/whitepaper/whitepaper.md

 - open social channels and GitHub account and start open discussion

 **February 2018**
-- release additional details and mechanics of the Token economics
+- release additional details and mechanics of the Token economics ("Pink Paper")
 - release of white paper in version 0.8

 **March 2018**
-- release of additional details concerning the technical infrastructure and APIs
+- release of additional details concerning the technical infrastructure and APIs ("Yellow Paper")
 - publish early smart contracts on GitHub

 **April 2018**